Meal Planning in Aged Care

 When a person enters an aged care facility, their autonomy may have decreased significantly.
 One of the many choices an individual may mourn is the lack of choice in meal selection.

-As residents largely forfeit their say on the timing, duration and environment of mealtimes, it only seems fair that they will want input into the type of meals they receive.
+As aged care residents largely forfeit their say on the timing, duration, and environment of mealtimes, it only seems fair that they will want input into the type of meals they receive.

 It is well known that food consumption and nutrition are closely linked to our overall quality of life.
-Studies have shown when residents have the agency to choose from a menu, levels of food service satisfaction rise to up to 30% (Abbey 2015).
+Studies have shown when residents have the agency to choose from a menu, levels of food service satisfaction rise by up to 30% (Abbey et al. 2015).

-Increased independence in food choice and active participation in food planning has also been associated with a reduced risk of malnutrition (Abbey 2015).
+Increased independence in food choice and active participation in food planning have also been associated with a reduced risk of malnutrition (Abbey et al. 2015).

 This article will provide broad nutritional advice for older people and outline methods of effective meal planning in aged care facilities.